system-zero/system-zero/src/data/semantics/Language.md

   return fibo_tail (n - 1, b, a + b)

+  # and so in this case, it can't overflow.

   # Functions always return a value and functions that don't return a value.
   # This value is `null` by default.
 For C functions this is guarranteed by the